njeffers/wpseo-woocommerce/README.md

 Bugfixes:

 * Fixes a bug where the `twitter:image` meta tag would not fall back on the first product gallery image when no main product image was set.
+* Fixes a bug where all product gallery images would be output as `og:image` even though a user had set a specific image for a product.

 ### 13.0: April 28th, 2020
 Bugfixes: